shakacode/reactrails-in-om-next-example/README.md

 ## Kicking the Tires

+You can see this app running at https://reactrails-in-om-next.herokuapp.com

-To run it, you need to [install leiningen](http://leiningen.org/), the build tool and dependency manager for Clojure.
+To run it on your machine, you need to [install leiningen](http://leiningen.org/), the build tool and dependency manager for Clojure.

 Clone this directory and cd into it, then type:

-    lein run
+    lein with-profile dev run

-Open a browser to http://localhost:8080 and you are in business!
+Open a browser to http://localhost:5000 and you are in business!

 ## Development